FutureActivities/Craft-ColourLimited/README.md

 3. Click Install

 ##Usage
-There will be a new field type called Colour Scheme, when you create your field with this type you can specify the available colours.
+There will be a new field type called Colour Limited, when you create your field with this type you can specify the available colours.

 ### Configuration